freedomofpress/securedrop-docs/docs/source.rst

 |Confirmation page|

 Once you are finished submitting documents, be certain you have saved your secret codename and then click the **Log out** button.

-You should see the screen below:
+The final step to clearing your session is to restart Tor Browser for optimal security.
+After logging out, you should see a new page recommending you to click the **New Identity** button in the Tor Browser toolbar.

 |Logout|

-The final step to clearing your session is to restart Tor Browser for optimal security.
-You can either close the browser entirely or follow the instructions on the page: click on the "New Identity" button in the toolbar and then click **Yes** in the dialog box that appears to confirm you'd like to restart Tor Browser:
+You can either close the browser entirely or follow the instructions on the page:

+1. Click on the **New Identity** button in the Tor Browser toolbar
+2. Click **Yes** in the dialog box that appears to confirm you'd like to restart Tor Browser

 |Restart TBB|